 Writing was always my first love, but design really took my heart.
 Combine them with marketing and entrepreneurial thinking, and I became married to the idea of storytelling through advertising.

-Probably the next story you’ll hear from me is how I made my dream of being an art director a reality…
+Probably the next story you’ll hear from me is how I made my dream of working in creative innovation a reality…